 After spending more than a decade on the Payne & Jones series, I was eager to use my creativity on something different—but not too different.
 (Although I think a Payne & Jones musical would be fabulous!)

 I wanted to continue writing in the same genre, so it made sense to create a new hero whose sole purpose was to find ancient treasures.
 Having seen that formula (Indy, Dirk, Lara Croft, etc.) way too many times, I decided to create something new: a team of strangers with diverse backgrounds who were hired to find the most important treasures in history.

-And just like that, The Hunters were born.
+And just like that, the Hunters were born.

 As I mentioned above, the Hunters series was optioned by Hollywood.
 In order to help the producers with the project, I felt it was important to flesh out the back stories of my main characters.
-If you've read The Hunters, you know the book opens in the middle of a daring heist as four strangers attempt to steal an important relic from Russian mobsters.
+If you've read The Hunters, you know the book opens in the middle of a daring heist as five strangers attempt to steal an important relic from Russian mobsters.
 But have you ever wondered what happened before the events in Brighton Beach?